Uttar Pradesh Police

-The Uttar Pradesh Police (UP Police), (IAST: Uttara Pradeśha Pulisa), is the primary law enforcement agency within the Uttar Pradesh state of India.
+The Uttar Pradesh Police (UP Police) (IAST: Uttara Pradeśha Pulisa), is the primary law enforcement agency within the Uttar Pradesh state of India.
 Established in 1863 as the Office of the Inspector General of Police, United Provinces under the Police Act, 1861.
-It is headed by Director General of Police (DGP).

 Uttar Pradesh Police is one of the oldest police departments in the Republic of India, and is the largest police force in the world, having about 68 district police department (excluding 7 commissionerates) in it.